deanrih/deanrih/README.md

 ### HI!

-Hi there, welcome to my GitHub profile, for those from deanrih.id I do apologize for the lack of a proper website, so instead of leaving it blank with unassuming text, I am redirecting the website here instead.
+Hi there, welcome to my GitHub profile, for those who got here from deanrih.id I do apologize for the lack of a proper website, so instead of leaving it blank with unassuming text, I am redirecting the website here instead.

 I'm a software developer, currently working at @ordent as a back-end developer.